 “Availability Deficiency Factor” is calculated as set forth in Section 8.5.

-“Availability Payment” means the payment to Owner described in Section 8.1 for Condition 1 and 8.2 for Condition 2.
+“Availability Payment” means the payment to Owner described in Section 8.1.

 “Availability Test” means a test of a Unit’s Availability requested by CAISO or Owner pursuant to Section 4.9(a).

-“Bid Sufficiency Test” means the test described in Section 4.1(c).

 “Billable MWh” is defined in Section 8.3(a).

 “Billing Month” is defined in Section 9.1(b).

-“Black Start” means the ability of a Unit to start without an external source of electricity or the process of doing so.

-“Business Day” means any of Monday through Friday, excluding any day which is a Federal bank holiday.
+“Black Start” is defined in Appendix A to the CAISO Tariff.

+“Business Day” is defined in Appendix A to the CAISO Tariff.

 “CAISO Availability Notice” means a notice given by CAISO to Owner modifying the Availability of the Unit under Section 4.9 (a)(vi) or Section 5.4 (b).